rlex/cloudflare-exporter/README.md

 # Cloudflare prometheus exporter

-Cloudflare prometheus exporter provides direct support for Cloudflare metrics to be exposed to Prometheus.
+Cloudflare prometheus exporter helps you to expose your Cloudflare metrics to Prometheus.

-This library uses Cloudflare's GraphQL endpoint to fetch the aggregated metrics for a given zone/user(future).
+This library uses Cloudflare's GraphQL endpoint to fetch the aggregated metrics for any zones linked to the account used by the service.

-### Prometheus metrics
+## Prometheus metrics

-## Supported metrics
+### Supported metrics

 - Caching (cached, uncached)

-## Format
+### Format

 Here are the exposed metrics